mixxxdj/manual/source/chapters/user_interface.rst

    EQ Controls

 **Gain Knob**
-  Above these knobs, the gain knob allows you to adjust the gain of the deck.
+  Above these knobs, the gain knob allows you to adjust the gain applied to the deck.
   Use this to compensate for the differences in recording levels between tracks.
   In general, you should adjust this knob so that the track's :term:`level meter` stays around the top of the green region with the loudest parts of the track (the transients) briefly going into the yellow region. **Do NOT turn the Gain Knob up so much that the level meter is in the red region.
 At this point the track is clipping, which sounds bad and could damage equipment.**

-  .. seealso:: For a more in depth explanation of how to set your gains, see
-               :ref:`Setting your levels properly (gain staging) <djing-gain-staging>`.

   .. note:: By default, Mixxx automatically applies an additional ReplayGain so
             tracks have approximately equal loudness at unity gain.
 Your tracks